-Today HKI designs programs in 22 countries around the world to combat the causes and consequences of blindness, poor health and malnutrition.
-Their programs are based on evidence and research in medicine, and health and nutrition.
+Today HKI designs programs in 22 countries around the world to combat the causes and consequences of blindness, poor health, and malnutrition.
+Their medicine, health, and nutrition programs are all based on strong evidence and research.
 HKI believes that all people should have the opportunity to be an agent of positive change in their own life!

 “They do not want charity, they want the kind of help that will give their lives a goal, their frustrated selves a purpose around which to integrate their personalities and regain their inner health.” — Helen Keller